Process-Based Specialist in Movement & Pain (PSMP)

-A certification program that was created to help clinicians develop competence, critical thinking, and comfort in the use of a biopsychosocial process-based framework called the Human Rehabilitation Framework (HRF)™ for the care of clients/patients who struggle with pain and movement.
-This coursework is transdisciplinary and transdiagnostic in nature and designed for:
+The Process-Based Specialist in Movement and Pain (PSMP) is a certification program that was created to help clinicians develop competence, critical thinking, and comfort in the use of a biopsychosocial process-based framework called the Human Rehabilitation Framework (HRF)™.

-Physical Therapists, Athletic Trainers, Occupational Therapists, Chiropractors, Physical and Occupational Therapist Assistants, Massage Therapists, Osteopaths, and Physicians.
+This coursework is designed for: Physical Therapists, Athletic Trainers, Occupational Therapists, Chiropractors, Physical and Occupational Therapist Assistants, Massage Therapists, Psychologists/Social Workers, Nurses/Nurse Practitioners, Osteopaths, and Physicians.

 “He does a wonderful job of breaking down a complex topic into manageable parts using current evidence and clinical examples.
 The combination of lecture, lab, and a clearly passionate presenter helped the time to fly by over the course of two days.
 I look forward to future offerings by Leonard and Dynamic Principles!”